hyperledger-cacti/cacti/whitepaper/whitepaper.md

 you have to simulate a fully functioning consortium with as little hardware footprint as possible to save on time and cost.

-The individual nodes/API servers are isolated by listening on seperate TCP ports of the machine they are hosted on:
+The individual nodes/API servers are isolated by listening on separate TCP ports of the machine they are hosted on:

 <img width="700" src="./deployment-low-resource-example.png">